mspnp/aks-secure-baseline/11-gitops.md

    kubectl describe AzureIdentity,AzureIdentityBinding -n ingress-nginx
    ```

    This will show you the Azure Identity Kubernetes resources that were created via the cluster stamp ARM template.
 This means that any workload in the `ingress-nginx` namespace that wishes to identify itself as the Azure resource `podmi-ingress-controller` can do so by adding a `aadpodidbinding: podmi-ingress-controller` label to their pod deployment.
-In this walkthrough, our ingress controller, NGINX, will be using that identity, combined with the Secret Store driver for Key Vault to pull a TLS certificate you imported above.
+In this walkthrough, our ingress controller, NGINX, will be using that identity.
+This identity will be used with the Secret Store driver for Key Vault to reference your wildcard ingress TLS certificate.

 1. _From your Azure Bastion connection_, bootstrap Flux.